yileiCao/email-analyser/README.md

-# Email-extraction
+# Email Analyser

-A web application helps manage the email database for the company
+This web application aids in managing a company’s email database effectively.

 ## Features

-- Easily connect with your Gmail account
+- Seamless integration with your Gmail account.
-- Automatically generate keywords for each mail loaded to the database
+- Automatic keyword generation for each email added to the database.
-- Enable semantically search related emails by keywords
+- Semantic search functionality for finding related emails using keywords.
-- Support multiple users to interact with the app at the same time, enable mail sharing
+- Multi-user support, allowing simultaneous interaction with the app and facilitating email sharing.
-- Can be easily integrated into the CRM system
+- Easy integration with existing CRM systems.

 ## Preparing